ehmicky/is-json-value/README.md

 // ]

 if (!isValidJson) {
-  // Error: two.three property must not be a symbol. throw new Error(warnings[0].message)
+  // Error: Property "two.three" must not be a symbol. throw new Error(warnings[0].message)
 }
 ```